 Overview

-The Master’s Degree in Speech-language Pathology (MS in SLP) is a two-year program (six semesters with a summer start).
-This degree consists of 40 academic credit hours, 18 clinical credit hours, and completing one of the following degree options: comprehensive exams, an independent study, or a master’s thesis.
+The master’s degree in speech-language pathology (MS in SLP) is a two-year program (five semesters with a fall start).
+This degree consists of roughly 40 academic credit hours, 15 clinical credit hours, and the completion of one of the following degree options: comprehensive exams, an independent study, or a master’s thesis.